By Joe Elvin

-How to save £500 a year by haggling
+How to save almost £500 a year by haggling

-In autumn 2015, we surveyed more than 3,000 Which? members about their experiences of haggling over the price of several products and services, and most told us they had negotiated substantial discounts.
+In November 2016, we surveyed more than 4,000 Which? members about their experiences of haggling over the price of several products and services, and most told us they had negotiated substantial discounts.

-Our research indicates that you could save an average of £152 by haggling over these two services, plus a further £374 by questioning the price of your broadband bundle, car insurance and home insurance renewals.
-So you could save more than £500 by making just a handful of phone calls a year.
+Our research indicates that you could save an average of £149 by haggling over these two services, plus a further £350 by questioning the price of your broadband bundle, car insurance and home insurance renewals.
+So you could save almost £500 by making just a handful of phone calls a year.

 For a rundown of service providers that are most receptive to haggling, as well as field-tested scripts to help you seal a better deal, see the following guides:

 - How to haggle for better mobile phone deals

 - How to haggle for better home insurance deals

 - How to haggle for better car insurance deals